LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

         :param _filename: export graphic to an given absolute filepath with .png
         :type _filename: str

-        :returns: returns the filepath of the generated .png image file
+        :returns: returns the abs filepath of the generated .png image file
         :rtype: str
         """